markusmeister/Aliasing/README.md

 # Aliasing
-Code related to my critique of the Tsai et al 2017 papers on anti-aliasing
+Code related to my critique of the Tsai et al 2017 papers on anti-aliasing.
+See blog post here: https://markusmeister.com/.